deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 They grew a bit bolder after that.
 Carefully, working up their nerve, they’d picked their way around the compound, at first cautiously, then a bit freer…

-He’d had to get set shit straight after Berm had picked up and crushed one of the deathbirds into a considerably smaller ball.
+He’d had to set shit straight after Berm had picked up and crushed one of the deathbirds into a considerably smaller ball.
 Ten’Gewek had a deep, *bitter* hatred of the things.

 Beyond the cleared perimeter was the compound wall.
 It was...formidable.
 And smooth.
 Not a problem for the monkeys of course, who could simply *make* handholds as they needed.
 So, no need to bust out climbing gear, and Berm didn’t even need that.
 He just jumped over the fuckin’ thing like a goddamned flea, *much* higher than Doog had managed, and did so both effortlessly and repeatedly to shuttle the human members of the team over, two at a time.